artsy/eigen/README.md

 Then you'll want to find "Eigen" in our Engineering 1Password for your ENV vars, CocoaPods Keys should ask during the `pod install`.

+The file `Artsy/App/Echo.json` is not checked in (a sample file is included for OSS contributors).
+When you run `pod install`, the latest `Echo.json` file will be downloaded for you.
+See note in `Podfile`.

 ### Quick Start

 Want to get the app running?
 Run this in your shell: